Kapadigad Hydropower Station

 Kapadigad Hydropower Station (Nepali: कपाडीगड खोला जलविद्युत आयोजना) is a run-of-river hydro-electric plant located in Doti District of Nepal.
 The flow from Kapadigad River is used to generate 3.33 MW electricity.
 The design flow is 3.81 m^{3}/s and gross head is 170 m.

 The plant is owned and developed by Salmanidevi Hydropower Pvt Ltd, an IPP of Nepal.
 The plant started generating electricity from 2076-02-25BS.
 The generation licence will expire in 2105-09-13 BS, after which the plant will be handed over to the government.
 The power station is connected to the national grid and the electricity is sold to Nepal Electricity Authority.

+Leadership

+The Chairperson of the project is Mrs. Uma Dahal.
+Followingly, it has 3 Managing Directors and an independent Director.